 Loudi Hunan, China Travel Guide

-Loudi's cuisine, like much of central Hunan, reflects this heritage, emphasizing intense plus gratifying dishes.
+Loudi's cuisine, like much of the central part of Hunan, reflects this heritage, emphasizing intense plus gratifying dishes.

 A combination of numbing and spicy sensations, a prominent feature (less numbing than Sichuan cuisine).

-A delightful balance of sour and spicy notes.
+A charming balance of sour and spicy notes.

-Dishes tend to be substantial and rich, aligning with central Hunan style.
+Dishes are typically substantial and rich, aligning with central Hunan style.

 (剁椒鱼头 - Duòjiāo Yútóu): An iconic Hunan dish with intense, spicy, and savory flavors.